Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Do you believe him?
 It sounds kind of odd."

-"I'm pretty good at reading people, Ryan.
-I don't have a perfect record reading people.
-No one does, but I can tell you the story about his fiance's death - I remember hearing on the news last year.
+"The story about his fiance's death - I remember hearing about it on the news last year.
 His fiance was killed when the motorcycle she was a passenger on crashed into an SUV in Wolcott."

 "I remember hearing about that.
 I remember thinking how sad it was because the girl was only twenty-one."